iseessel/Chess/README.md

 - Check and checkmate capabilities.
 - Implementation of special moves, such as castling.

-## Object Orientatin Highlights
+## Object Orientation Highlights

-### Slideable and Steppable Moduels for Dry and Extensible Code.
+### Slidable and Stepable Modules for Dry and Extensible Code.
-Each slideable/stepable piece responds with its own move directions or steps respectively, and through this the stepable modules dynamically generates a piece's valid move.
+Each slidable/stepable piece responds with its own move directions or steps respectively, and through this the stepable modules dynamically generates a piece's valid move.
 This implementation allows for a standardized, easy to read approach to the complicated rules of chess.

   ![slideabble](code-screenshots/slideable.png)